 Myotonic dystrophy (DM1) is a monogenic, autosomal dominant, progressive neuromuscular disease that affects skeletal muscle, heart, brain and other organs.
 The cardinal features include muscle weakness, myotonia (slow muscle relaxation) and early cataracts.
 In addition, affected individuals often experience cardiac arrhythmias and changes in neuropsychological function.
 DM1 is caused by a mutation in the DMPK gene and is estimated to have a genetic prevalence of 1 in 2,300–8,000 people, affecting more than 70,000 people in the United States and more than 90,000 people in Europe.

-Our DM1 program is based on GeneTAC™ small molecule candidates consisting of a DNA-binding moiety designed to bind to the CTG repeats in the 3’ untranslated region of the DMPK gene, linked to a ligand moiety that is designed to block transcription of the mutant expanded CTG repeat without disrupting the normal DMPK expression.
+Our DM1 program is based on GeneTAC™ small molecule candidates consisting of a DNA-binding moiety designed to target the CTG repeats in the 3’ untranslated region of the DMPK gene, linked to a ligand moiety that is designed to block transcription of the mutant expanded CTG repeat without disrupting the normal DMPK expression.
 As a result, the DM1 GeneTAC™ molecules are designed to prevent the formation of the CUG hairpin structures that trap splicing proteins and produce nuclear foci.
-Like our FA program, the DM1 program is designed to address the underlying cause of the disease and benefit from the favorable development advantages of small molecules.
+As with our other programs, the DM1 program is designed to address the underlying cause of the disease and benefit from the favorable development advantages of small molecules.

 Research Programs

-We are also advancing our GeneTAC™ portfolio in other serious nucleotide repeat expansion-driven monogenic diseases, such as Fragile-X syndrome, spinocerebellar ataxias, Huntington disease, spinobulbar muscular atrophy, and C9orf72-amyotrophic lateral sclerosis/frontal-temporal lobe dementia.
+Discovery efforts for multiple other small molecule genomic medicines are also underway.
 We believe our experiences with GeneTAC™ molecules allow us to more rapidly design GeneTAC™ molecules for additional indications.